fbpx

 He was given a burning coal ember that he placed inside of a turnip that he had gouged out and wandered the Earth.
 The Irish would place a lantern in their window to keep the damned soul away.

-Best Halloween Vacations and Getaways for Families featured by top US family travel blogger, Marcie in Mommyland: Sleepy Hollow is a popular Halloween vacation destination in the United States.
+Halloween Traditions Around the World: Sleepy Hollow is a popular Halloween vacation destination in the United States.

 Scary Jack O’Lantern from Sleep Hollow, New York during Halloween.

-When the Irish emigrated to America in large numbers during and after the Irish potato famine, the tradition continued, but with pumpkins, because turnips were not as readily available.
+When the Irish emigrated to America in large numbers during and after the Irish potato famine, the tradition continued, but later they started to carve pumpkins, because turnips were not as readily available.

 Bobbing for Apples

 Bobbing for apples is another Halloween tradition that originated in Ireland!
-A basin is filled with water with apples floating on the top and participants have to bob for the apples using only their mouths to retrieve one.
+Participants fill a basin with water and float apples on top, then they have to bob for the apples using only their mouths to retrieve one.

-Folklore says that the first to bite an apple will be the first to get married and that if you sleep with the apple under your pillow you will dream about your future spouse.
+Folklore says that the first person to bite an apple will be the first to get married and that if you sleep with the apple under your pillow, you will dream about your future spouse.

 Kawasaki Halloween Parade: Japan